extrange/personal-blog/docs/index.md

 > *It is impossible to live without failing at something, unless you live so cautiously that you might as well not have lived at all - in which case, you fail by default.* <br/> J. K. Rowling

 [^alan-watts]: I'm a big fan of Alan Watts, an American who was deeply involved in the promotion of Japanese Zen to the world.
 His [videos](https://www.youtube.com/watch?v=khOaAHK7efc) and [writings](https://www.goodreads.com/book/show/514210.The_Way_of_Zen) are frank, witty and hint at the beauty of his thought.
-[^lucid-dreaming]: Think being able to travel anywhere in the world whenever you sleep.
-Or speak to anyone, living or dead, knowing that it's your subconscious replying you.

 [finance-and-investing]: blog-posts/2020-11-30-getting-started-with-investing.md
 [lucid-dreaming]: https://www.reddit.com/r/LucidDreaming/comments/73ih3x/start_here_beginner_guides_faqs_and_resources/